shabin5785/react-notes/Notes_3.md

 - Since JSX compiles into calls to React.createElement, the React library must also always be in scope from your JSX code

+- User-Defined Components Must Be Capitalized.
+When an element type starts with a lowercase letter, it refers to a built-in component like <div> or <span> and results in a string 'div' or 'span' passed to React.createElement.
+Types that start with a capital letter like <Foo /> compile to React.createElement(Foo) and correspond to a component defined or imported in your JavaScript file.We recommend naming components with a capital letter.
+If you do have a component that starts with a lowercase letter, assign it to a capitalized variable before using it in JSX